Civil Rights And Faith Leaders To FBI: Take White Nationalist Violence Seriously

 "It is my fervent hope that director Wray will agree to our request," Khera, the head of Muslim Advocates says.

-"He is the the chief law enforcement officer in our country and...we represent diverse religious, ethnic or racial communities that are being directly targeted and affected by this violence."
+"He is the the chief law enforcement officer in our country and ... we represent diverse religious, ethnic or racial communities that are being directly targeted and affected by this violence."